prismhead26/weatherForecaster/README.md

 ## Description

-The main goal of this project is to build a weather dashboard that will run in the browser and will feature dynamically updated HTML and CSS powered by jQuery.
+The main goal of this project is to build a weather dashboard that will run in the browser and will feature dynamically updated HTML and CSS.
 It will also have a clean and polished, responsive user interface that adapts to multiple screen sizes.
 <br>
 After completion of the project, I have a better understanding of API's and how to implement the interfaces into the HTML file.
 I also learned the openWeatherMap API and really enjoyed the ability to fetch/modify the data requested.
 And lastly I learned some better ways to refactor the JavaScript code by implmenting a for loop creating DOM elements, thus making the code shorter and more modular!